 This style of hunting involves a lot of walking and glassing, and every ounce counts.
 Nothing is taken along that hasn’t been carefully weighed, discussed and considered.

 So, based on that criteria and my prejudices, here’s my choices for what knives to take along on a hunt where you are out all day, far from the roads:

-Bark River Knives has been putting out some cutlery that works really well in that gutting/skinning category, and they have caused me to retire the SRK.
+Bark River Knives puts out some cutlery that works really well in that gutting/skinning category, and they have caused me to retire the SRK.
 Last year, I tried out the Bark River Kalahari and the Sahara.
 Both were new on the market in 2014, and they fit my personal gutting/skinning knife requirements.
 Both worked splendidly on a Mississippi deer hunt.

 The next two knife choices I learned about in college.
 I worked my way through Iowa State at the Hy-Vee #1 grocery store in Ames, Iowa.
 I quizzed the meatcutters about their favorite knives.

 The guys in the clean white coats and hats could order any knife they wanted from a variety of commercial knife catalogs.
 They didn’t agree on the best overall knife, naturally, but I made my choices for skinning and boning knives based on their input.
 Here’s what I came up with:

 Forshner Lamb Skinner: The name refers to a style originally used, I imagine, for skinning sheep somewhere.
 This commercial butcher knife features a five-inch upswept blade, and a large handle.
 A standard sheep skinner comes with a blunt tip, which I filed down from the top edge into a point.